Photo courtesy of the Executive Office of Mayor Vincent C. Gray

 The deal: Up to $10,000 for out-of-state tuition costs.

-Out-of-state tuition can easily jack up tuition prices by 50 percent to 75 percent, but there are a few ways to eliminate those fees.
+Out-of-state tuition can easily jack up tuition prices by 50% to 75%, but there are a few ways to eliminate those fees.
 Many schools located near state borders extend out-of-state waivers to students from nearby towns.
 Some states also maintain lax residency requirements that allow students to apply for in-state tuition after living in that area for a year or less.
 A full list of each state's residency requirements is available at CollegeBoard.com.